yrsdi/yrsdi.github.io/_posts/2022-12-17-getting-started-gleam-programming-language-using-asdf.markdown

 To create a Gleam programming project, you will need to install Erlang on your machine.
 Here are the steps you can follow:
 1. Install [asdf version manager](https://github.com/asdf-vm/asdf)
-2. Install the Erlang runtime environment on your machine.
+2. Install the Erlang runtime environment on your local machine.
 3. Install the Gleam compiler by running the following command in your terminal:
   ```
   $ asdf plugin-add gleam